-We also offer short-run manufacturing in conjunction with prototyping and as a stand-alone service.
+Dielectric Manufacturing also offers short-run manufacturing in conjunction with our plastic prototype manufacturing, and as a stand-alone service.

 “Oftentimes when we request a new part, Dielectric will come back with suggestions on how to make it work better, or how it can be machined more cost-effectively.”